 Part of me was so stricken by those words that I seemed physically unable to process anything more he said to me before I was taken directly upstairs from the E.R. to the O.R.

 Did he just say “HEART DISEASE”?!?

-Hearing this diagnosis was part of what’s known as the disruption stage – the second identifiable stage in models of illness recovery described by researchers like Morse and Johnson in 1991.
-They found that, in general, most people will progress through four stages when facing a serious illness:
+Hearing this diagnosis was part of what’s known as the disruption stage – the second identifiable stage in models of illness recovery, described by researchers like Morse and Johnson in 1991.
+These models apply no matter what the ultimate diagnosis is.
+They found that, in general, most people with a serious illness will progress through four stages when facing a catastrophic medical crisis:

 - 1. uncertainty – we try to understand our condition and its severity